maihd/vectormath/README.md

 - Find out more in `docs/coding_standards.md`

+## Limitations
+- Focus on more modern compilers
+    - C min requirement is C99
+    - C++ min requirement is C++11
+- No SoA structures
+- No battle-tested showcases
+- No stable releases, unproductive usages
+- No widely known, used by community
+- No complete docs

 ## Import/include instructions <a name="include-instructions" />
 - This library is headers only, you can easily import to your projects
 - Use scripts/vectormath.genie.lua (WIP) to import to projects that support GENie